VMware vCloud Director(vCD) Test Automation

 One should consider the following points while using vCloud Director APIs:

 We need to be careful about the content type of the API that we are using. vCloud Director APIs support json as well as xml.

-You should make your API version configurable in the config file and use same version for all APIs in the request header.
-This will give you the flexibility to switch between API versions in future from a central location(config file).
+You should make your API version configurable in the config file and use the same version for all APIs in the request header.
+This will give you the flexibility to switch between API versions in the future from a central location(config file).
 But keep in mind that if the response of any API changes in the newer versions, then you will need to change the respective code to handle it.

 Retaining existing firewall and NAT rules while creating new ones

 When we create new firewall and NAT rules through API PUT calls, we should make sure that we add a new rule in the existing rules and then execute the PUT call so that we retain the existing rules and add a new one.
 The same is applicable while deleting firewall/NAT rules.

 We can use html-report python module to generate a test execution report.
 This works fine with pytest.